Last updated: October 20, 2025

 You should review labels and compare them with independent nutrition databases.
 If you feel misled, you can file a complaint with the FTC or your state attorney general’s office.

 You can also keep purchase receipts.
-They can increase payout eligibility in a class action settlement.
+They can increase eligibility for payouts in a class-action settlement.

 Projected Market Share Chart (Text Format)